 What is a body?
 How do we relate to our own, and those of others?

-With great focus on the process and with my own body and the experiences and emotions that stem from it, I work with sculpture, installation, and drawing as my main mediums.
-By using the personal as political and the political as personal in a contemporary context, a concept often mentioned within feminist art, I touch upon questions regarding today's feminism, perceptions and experiences of bodies, emotions, our sexuality, and strive to study the relationship between "the body" and "ourselves".
+With great focus on the process and with my own body as well as the experiences and feelings that stem from it as subject and material, I work with textiles, sculpture, installation and drawing as my main mediums.
+By connecting the personal and the political in a contemporary context, I study questions regarding perceptions of bodies, bodily experiences and the relationship between the "body" and ourselves.